Generative AI Hub 3.0

 AI Tools

 Generative AI tools can support many aspects of teaching, from course preparation to meaningful student engagement.
-Explore the commonly used generative AI tools and platforms below.
-These tools can support a range of tasks including writing, research, content creation, and productivity.
+Explore the commonly used generative AI tools and LLMs below.

 Using AI Thoughtfully at Xavier